Kong/docs.konghq.com/app/contributing/markdown-rules.md

 formatting.

 ### Inline placeholders
-If you're adding a placeholder inline, such as in a sentence, enclose them single
+If you're adding a placeholder inline, such as in a sentence, enclose it in single
 backticks: \`{EXAMPLE_TEXT}`

 ### Editable placeholders in codeblocks